Bilingual German Swiss Maturité

 In English

-• English (standard and advanced levels) : 4
+• English (standard and advanced) : 4

 Specific Option

-• Option chosen in 11th grade: 4
+• Option chosen in year 11: 4

 Specific option to be chosen among : Italian, Spanish, Biology & Chemistry, Physics & Applied Mathematics, Economics & Law